mariamabarry/TheHundred/README.md

 # The Hundred
 A javascript coding exercise using loops.
-Write a program that displays the numbers from 0 to 100.
-Display the even numbers in bold.
+The program displays the numbers based on a range selected by the user.
+It then displays the list of numbers with the even numbers in bold.